airswap/airswap-about/contracts/indexer.md

 An Indexer is a smart contract to discover trading parties by token pair.
 [View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/source/indexer).

-{% hint style="warning" %}
-The indexer contract deployed to the AirSwap network may have some administrative privileges.
-Specifically, AirSwap does maintain a token blacklist which disallows certain tokens from being added and queried through the Indexer.
-In addition, setLocatorWhitelist which dictates what interface if any locators must follow is also maintained by AirSwap.
-{% endhint %}

 # Functions

 ## `constructor`